 Plumbing is an integral part of any house, but it’s not something constantly preoccupying your mind.
 It only comes to mind when a problem arises, be it an overflowing toilet or a sink pipe spurting water to the ceiling.
-Homeowners everywhere owe themselves a better understanding of their plumbing if not only to know the first step in dealing with an unexpected plumbing disaster.
+Homeowners everywhere owe themselves a better understanding of their plumbing not only to know the first step in dealing with an unexpected plumbing disaster.
+Don’t fall victim to these plumbing myths.

 Myth 1: Water Heaters Explode